-If you are injured because of a responsible party, you must cooperate with Health Net's and/or the medical providers' efforts to recover its expenses, including:
+If you are injured because of a responsible party, you must cooperate with our plan's and/or the medical providers' efforts to recover its expenses, including:

-- Telling Health Net and the medical providers the name and address of the responsible party, and/or his or her lawyer, if you know it, the name and address of your lawyer, if you are using a lawyer, the name and address of any insurance company involved with your injuries or claim, including a descriptions of how the injuries were caused. - Completing any paperwork that Health Net or the medical providers may reasonably require to assist in enforcing the lien or right to recovery. - Promptly responding to inquiries from Health Net about the status of the case or claim and any settlement discussions. - Notifying Health Net immediately upon you or your lawyer receiving any money from the responsible party, any insurance companies, or any other source. - Pay the health care lien or Plan recovery amount from any recovery, settlement or judgment, or other source of compensation, including payment of all reimbursement due to Health Net for the full cost of benefits paid under the Plan that are associated with injuries, illnesses or conditions due to a responsible party regardless of whether specifically identified as recovery for medical expenses and regardless of whether you are made whole or fully compensated for your loss;
+- Telling our plan or the medical providers the name and address of the responsible party, and/or his or her lawyer, if you know it, the name and address of your lawyer, if you are using a lawyer, the name and address of any insurance company involved with your injuries or claim, including a descriptions of how the injuries were caused. - Completing any paperwork that our plan or the medical providers may reasonably require to assist in enforcing the lien or right to recovery. - Promptly responding to inquiries from our plan about the status of the case or claim and any settlement discussions. - Notifying our plan immediately upon you or your lawyer receiving any money from the responsible party, any insurance companies, or any other source. - Pay the health care lien or Plan recovery amount from any recovery, settlement or judgment, or other source of compensation, including payment of all reimbursement due to our plan for the

-- Do nothing to prejudice Health Net's rights as set forth above.
-This includes, but is not limited to, refraining from any attempts to reduce or exclude from settlement or recovery the full cost of all benefits paid by the Plan or any attempts to deny Health Net its first priority right of recovery; and - Hold any money that you or your lawyer receive from the responsible party(s), or from any other source, in trust, and reimbursing Health Net and the medical providers for the amount of the recovery due to the Plan as soon as you are paid and prior to payment of any other potential lien holders or third parties claiming a right to recover.
+- full cost of benefits paid under the Plan that are associated with injuries, illnesses or conditions due to a responsible party regardless of whether specifically identified as recovery for medical expenses and regardless of whether you are made whole or fully compensated for your loss; - Do nothing to prejudice our plan's rights as set forth above.
+This includes, but is not limited to, refraining from any attempts to reduce or exclude from settlement or recovery the full cost of all benefits paid by the Plan or any attempts to deny our plan its first priority right of recovery; and - Hold any money that you or your lawyer receive from the responsible party(s), or from any other source, in trust, and reimbursing our plan and the medical providers for the amount of the recovery due to the Plan as soon as you are paid and prior to payment of any other potential lien holders or third parties claiming a right to recover.